Inception-framework/debugger/README.md

 #### <a name="BootInAASExercise"></a>Exercise

 There is a way to use more DDR than 384MB.
 This involves a hardware modification and a rework of the software changes.
 This is left as an exercise.
+Hint: SAB4Z transforms the addresses in S1_AXI requests before forwarding them to M_AXI: it subtracts `2G` (`0x8000_0000`).
+This brings them back in the `[0..1G[` DDR range.
+SAB4Z could implement another address transform.